You absolutely love the home, but that’s not reason enough to make firm offers in real estate.

 Before you make a firm offer with no conditions, revisit a home you feel emotional about.
 The risks of making firm offers are serious and substantial.
 Our suggestion — only make a firm offer if:

-- You have construction skills or an experienced do-it-yourselfer.
+You have construction skills or are an experienced do-it-yourselfer.

 Understand your rights – buyer’s right to cancel.